Lamampis/dotfiles/README.md

 ### Prerequisites:

- You need the git versions of xmonad, xmobar and xmonad-contrib for these configs to function, you can find them in the AUR.
+ Xmonad, xmonad-contrib and xmobar from the Arch repos are old and the git versions from the AUR seem to cause problems.
+I recommend installing these packages with stack, heres how:https://brianbuccola.com/how-to-install-xmonad-and-xmobar-via-stack/

 ### Screenshots